AnitaPaswan/capstone/README.md

 ## Introduction

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency models a company that is responsible for model boot caping and managing actor.
 As an Executive Producer  we are creating a system to simplify and streamline the process.

-Here we build out the data models to power the API endpoints for the Casting Agency site by connecting to a PostgreSQL database for storing, querying, and creating information about actors and movies on Casting Agency.
+Here we build out the data models to power the API endpoints for the Casting Agency site by connecting to a PostgreSQL database for storing, querying, and creating information about actors on Casting Agency.

 ## Overview

-* creating new movies, actors.
+* create actors.
-* searching for movies and actors.
+* searching for actors with their id.
+* get all actor
-* learning more about a specific actor or movie.
+* Edit actor

 ## Tech Stack (Dependencies)